 As far as the various agencies in the area, the Greenville County Sheriff’s Office has jurisdiction over the whole county, while local police departments will have jurisdiction just within their respective city limits.
 Because of this, it is necessary to contact the local police department and the Sheriff’s office if the location of a subject’s arrest or incident is unknown.

-Track Down Someone Who Was Arrested in Greenville County South Carolina via the Sheriff’s Inmate Search Tool
+Finding Inmates Recently Booked in Greenville County via the Sheriff’s Inmate Search Tool

 Though Greenville County has a population of just over half a million people, there is just one primary jail that services the entire county, including the city of Greenville.
 Known as the Greenville County Detention Center, the jail complex can house over 1,000 inmates either serving their sentence in jail or awaiting trial.